This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-Women who are the victims of domestic abuse usually want to enhance their own safety, maintain economic viability, protect their children, and have an opportunity to force an abuser to participate in batterers’ counseling programs.
+Women who are the victims of domestic abuse usually want to enhance their own safety, maintain economic viability, protect their children, and have an opportunity to force an individual to participate in batterers’ counseling programs.
 They are less concerned about upholding the law or deterring future abuse—the main objectives of the police, prosecutor, and judge.

 Victim Services Increase Positive Experiences

 Women who take advantage of victim service programs tend to have more positive outcomes and are more likely to report satisfaction, according to one study.
 Researchers found that women benefit the most when the criminal justice system and nonprofit and community-based agencies collaborate and coordinate their efforts.
 Such cooperation results in more positive outcomes and greater victim satisfaction.
 Treating victims with respect, offering them positive encouragement, refraining from engaging in negative interactions, and most importantly, creating a sense of control increased the odds of positive outcomes in the victim’s view.

 Researchers concluded that the most positive outcomes occur when the staff at service agencies listen to women, carefully explain the options, and then take action.
 “Women know best about their own safety and well-being, and when they have a greater sense of control while working with agencies, they find the services more helpful and effective.”

 Ensuring that victim service programs work in conjunction with the legal system and community agencies and that staff address victims’ needs in a positive manner will encourage victims to turn to the criminal justice system for assistance and may maximize the potential to break the cycle of violence.